 My husband and I spent three glorious weeks driving up the coast from Virginia to Maine last summer.
-Before we left, I spent a lot of time thinking about potential problems that might arise and how we could avoid or solve those problems.
+Before we left, I considered potential problems that might arise and how we could avoid or solve those problems.
 Having been on some shorter road trips in the past, I knew how inconvenient it can be when you need something on the road and must track down a place to buy it.
 Since we would be changing hotels almost every night, I also didn’t want to be dragging a lot of luggage into our hotel every night.
-For that reason, I decided to bring as many useful items as would fit in a small space and could stay in our Ford Escape.
+For that reason, I decided to bring as many useful items as would fit in a small space and could stay in our SUV.
 I bought a set of plastic school pencil boxes for $1/each at a dollar store and the 3 plastic drawer cart made by Sterilite for about $10 at Wal-Mart.
 The dimensions of this cart are 14.50 x 12.63 x 24.00 inches, so all of the items listed below fit into a little over two square feet.
 We used it without the wheels, it fit perfectly in the back of our SUV (without blocking our view), and there it stayed for the duration of our trip.
 Once we returned home, I put it in our storage room and it is ready to go on our next adventure.

 I found that I could fit up to five pencil boxes in each drawer and each pencil box held a lot!

 As you can see, I used one pencil box just for sunscreen (body and face) and bug repellent.
 Also, in this drawer were items categorized as Problem Solvers, Laundry, First Aid, and Office.

 Problem Solvers.
 My goal was to include items that could be useful in a variety of circumstances that might arise.
 Fortunately, we only needed about half of these items, but I was glad to have them all along, just in case.
 We could have fit even more into this pencil case, had we wanted to.